adamwasila/nats-annotated/README.md

 Note that currently it is just a quick proof of concept, toy to play with, not a library ready to use.

-Keep in mind that there are already implemented spring bindings for NATS, that support similar annotation based approwach: https://github.com/cloudfoundry-community/java-nats/tree/master/client-spring
+Keep in mind that there are already implemented spring bindings for NATS, that support similar annotation based approach: https://github.com/cloudfoundry-community/java-nats/tree/master/client-spring

 ## General TODO: